List of banned video games in Australia: Overview

 Classification is compulsory, and games refused classification by the ACB are banned for sale, hire or public exhibition, carrying a maximum fine of $275,000 and/or 10 years in jail.
 It is, however, legal to possess RC games (except in Western Australia and prescribed areas of the Northern Territory).

 The list depicted below is of games that are either still banned, or were initially banned but have been edited exclusively for Australia.
 Some of these games were banned before the introduction of the R18+ category; if some of these games were to be re-rated today, they would likely receive the R18+ rating.
 The second list is of games that have been eventually released unedited, rating appealed or the worldwide edition later being released uncut and being identical to other countries.

 Due to the licensing of the International Age Rating Coalition software for developers to rate their own game, several hundred games have been banned from various app stores and due to said games being relatively minor they will not be listed here.
+There are also uncountable games which have never been submitted to the board in the first place and they are also not listed.